When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 I usually still have 1-2 bars of battery left after these rides, so I reckon the average range for commuting or city riding would be 35-40 miles, which isn’t too bad for the price.

 Gearing is Shimano Tourney 7-speed with a 14-28 freewheel and 42t front chainring.
-The brakes are Zoom mechanical disc brakes and work just fine for the casual rider.
+The Zoom mechanical disc brakes work just fine for the casual rider.
 You can read my full review of the Eskute Voyager here.

 Buy the Eskute Netuno here – Discounted price: £999